 Open Door currently has four areas of Community Ministries:

-- Mathews Promise Academy and TREK
+- Mathews Promise Academy

 - Open Door Institute

 The Chaplaincy Ministry provides spiritual counsel, prayer, Bible Study, and Christian literature for all persons in need.
 The Chaplain distributes basic needs items such as food, diapers and baby formula.
 The Chaplain also distributes information and referrals to other agencies for mental health and substance abuse counseling.

 The Chaplaincy Ministry also sponsors a Celebrate Recovery Group that meets weekly on Tuesdays at noon at Open Door.
 The goal of Celebrate Recovery is to help people overcome life’s issues with a 12-step program based on Christian principles.
 This recovery program addresses all kinds of habits, hurts, and hang-ups.